 Brazos River Canoe Trip

 The Brazos River Canoe Trip (BRCT) is a 50-mile canoe camping trip that is a Worth Ranch high adventure tradition!
-Spend a week on the river, earn BSA’s 50 Miler award, and test your canoeing, camping, and fishing skills.
+Spend a week on the river, prepare for Northern Tier, earn BSA’s 50 Miler award, and test your canoeing, camping, and fishing skills.
 We do 4 miles of hiking and 47 miles paddling the scenic Brazos River from Possum Kingdom Dam to Oak’s Crossing.
+Located 60 miles west of DFW.

-$20 CAMP + HIGH ADVENTURE SPECIAL: For each youth registered in the merit badge summer camp at Camp Tahuaya, Worth Ranch, or Sid Richardson Scout Ranch, the unit gets $20 off one youth or one adult attending a Longhorn Council High Adventure program (up to the number of youth and adults attending high adventure).
+HIGH ADVENTURE SPECIAL: For each youth registered in the merit badge summer camp at Worth Ranch the unit gets $10 off one youth or one adult attending a Longhorn Council High Adventure program (up to the number of youth and adults attending high adventure).
 Includes Troops and Crews from the same chartering organization.

 You’ll canoe the river with experienced Worth Ranch river staff.
 In addition to canoeing, fishing, and low impact camping, Scouts can do several merit badges on the river, including Canoeing and parts of Cooking, Camping, and Wilderness Survival.
 Expect lots of fun and great campfires along the way.